 Alaska uses a Graduated Licensing Program that takes teen drivers through several stages as they learn to become safe drivers.
 This program begins at the age of 14 and ends at the age of 18.
 Each stage has requirements and restrictions that allow teens to develop driving skills over time.

 Teens in Alaska can apply for an instructional permit at 14 years old.
 In order to obtain this permit, the teen must pass a knowledge test.

-With the instructional permit, a teen driver can practice driving skills with a licensed driver over the age of 21 in the passenger seat at all times.
-The permit can be held for two years, but must be held for at least 6 months before applying for the Provisional License.
+With the instructional permit, a teen driver can practice driving skills with a licensed driver over the age of 21 in the passenger seat at all times, who has had their license for at least one year.
+The permit can be held for two years but must be held for at least 6 months before applying for the Provisional License.
 The teen must also complete the Parent Supervised Driving Program, which requires 40 hours of practice driving.

 A teen driver can apply for a provisional license after they met all of the requirements:

 - The teen must be at least 16 years old